jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 # CloudGuard SHIFTLEFT integration with CICD pipeline on AWS

-Docker images often contains vulnerabilities that can allow an attacker to take advantage when the application is at runtime.
+Docker images often contains vulnerabilities that can allow an attacker to leverage when the application is at runtime - in both test and production environments.
 It's crutial for DevOps engineers to ensure that the security is integrated into CICD Pipeline.

-In this tutorial, I'll do a step-by-step walk-through of integrating CloudGuard SHIFTLEFT into your CICD PipeLine on AWS.
+In this tutorial, I'll do a step-by-step walk-through of integrating CloudGuard SHIFTLEFT into your CICD Pipeline on AWS.
 The integration will happen at the build stage.

 NOTE: This tutorial is **not complete** yet and it is work in progress.